lowla/lowladb-node/README.md

 ## Usage ##

 At its simplest, use `configureRoutes(app)` as above to configure an ExpressJS server with LowlaDB Sync and Adapter endpoints.
-By default, LowlaDB will be configured to store its data in a local MongoDB instance.
+By default, LowlaDB will store its data via [NeDB](https://github.com/louischatriot/nedb) in a folder called `lowlanedb`.

 ### Configuration ###